2015 Ford Bronco Concept – Truth or Myth?

 The 2004 Ford Bronco Concept was powered by a 2.0-liter intercooled turbodiesel I4 engine that combined outstanding power, torque and improved fuel economy.
 It was able to develop 128 horsepower and 244 pound-feet of torque.
 Ideal for both off-road and city driving.
 When needed, the engine was able to deliver 258 lb-ft of torque for a limited time.
 It was mated to a six-speed PowerShift manual transmission.

-All those rumors that the new model will have a brand-new 3.5-liter EcoBoost, 4.5-liter diesel, and 5.0-liter gasoline engine, are just nonsense.
+All those rumors that the new model will have a brand-new 3.5-liter EcoBoost, 4.5-liter diesel, or 5.0-liter gasoline engine, are just nonsense.
 The automaker never confirmed any of this.

 According to many websites, the new 2015 Ford Bronco will be released either by the end of this year on in early 2015.
 When will you be able to drive it?
 Probably never.
 You see, all those articles are nonsense.
 The 2004 model was cancelled when the 2013 Ford Escape was introduced, which means that it is unlikely that the 2004 model will ever go into production, let alone on sale.